-The conditional (given the entered findings and likelihoods) probability distribution can be queried at any time using the function NodeBeliefs().
-The function JointProbability() calculates the joint distribution over a collection of nodes, and the function FindingsProbability() calculates the prior probability of the observed findings.
-The function MostProbableConfig() finds the mode of the joint probability distribution (given the current findings and likelihood).
+The conditional (given the entered findings and likelihoods) probability distribution can be queried at any time using the function NodeBeliefs(node).
+If the states of a node have been given numeric values using NodeLevels(node), then NodeExpectedValue(node) will calculate the expected numeric value (and the standard deviation).
+The function JointProbability(nodelist) calculates the joint distribution over a collection of nodes, and the function FindingsProbability(net) calculates the prior probability of all the findings entered into the network.
+The function MostProbableConfig(nodelist) finds the mode of the joint probability distribution (given the current findings and likelihood).